rainbowdashlabs/sql-java/docs/03/upsert.md

 ```

 If we wanted to upsert the age of lexy we would need to write the age twice in our query.
 This can get quite messy
 on larger queries.
-Luckily Postgres and SqLite have our back and provide a temporary table named `exclude` which holds
+Luckily Postgres and SqLite have our back and provide a temporary table named `excluded` which holds
 the values we wanted to insert.
 So instead of the above we can simply write.

 ```postgresql